Prism194/-------/README.md

 -> We saved memory by reducing the amount of space that overlaps between databases as much as possible.
 - If the quantity contained by the user becomes larger than the inventory, the quantity of goods contained in the cart must not exceed the quantity in stock.
 -> This situation does not normally occur under code 12, but if the company suddenly reduces its inventory, the amount in the user cart may be larger than the company's inventory, so we have created an additional code.
-- Use the paganization function to show the user what is contained in the cart.
+- Used the paganization function to show the user what is contained in the cart.

 14. @app.route("/update_quantity/<int:product_id>", methods=["POST"])
 - It contains the ability to update the quantity contained in the cart.